-U.S. domestic production is not sufficient to meet demand.
-NAHB is working with the Forest Service and the Bureau of Land Management to clear the regulatory hurdles that constrain domestic lumber production.
+However, U.S. domestic production is not sufficient to meet demand.
+That's why NAHB is working with the Forest Service and the Bureau of Land Management to clear the regulatory hurdles that constrain domestic lumber production.

-In 2016, the U.S. consumed 47.1 billion board feet of softwood lumber while producing 32.8 billion board feet.
-That’s a shortfall of 14.3 billion board feet.
-More than one-third of the lumber consumed in the U.S. last year was imported, and more than 95% of the imports came from Canada.
+In 2017, the United States consumed 47.6 billion board feet of softwood lumber while producing only 33.9 billion board feet.
+That’s a shortfall of 13.7 billion board feet.
+Nearly one-third of the lumber consumed in the U.S. last year was imported, and approximately 93% of the imports came from Canada.
 Annual domestic production has not met demand even once during the last 50 years.

 Why It Matters

-The lumber supply problem is made worse by the Commerce Department decision to impose duties averaging 26.75% on Canadian lumber shipments into the U.S. The tariffs are acting as a tax on American home builders and home buyers, making housing less affordable for American families and forcing builders to look overseas to Germany and Russia in order to meet demand.
+The tariffs on Canadian softwood lumber are acting as a tax on American home builders and home buyers, making housing less affordable for American families and forcing builders to look overseas to other markets, including Sweden, Germany and Russia, in order to meet demand.

-America cannot meet the nation’s demand for softwood lumber, which will only continue to grow as the housing recovery picks up steam.
-Therefore, NAHB believes the following steps should be taken:
+America cannot meet the nation’s demand for softwood lumber, therefore, NAHB believes the following steps should be taken:

-- Rescind the lumber duties, which will be finalized on Nov.
-18, and negotiate a settlement to address American home builder concerns regarding price and availability of lumber.
+- Rescind the lumber duties and negotiate a settlement to address American home builder concerns regarding price and availability of lumber.
 NAHB is meeting with representatives of the Trump administration and Congress, as well as Canadian federal and provincial officials, to achieve this goal.